strimzi/proposals/050-Kafka-Node-Pools.md

 #### Converting existing Apache Kafka clusters

-To convert an existing Kafka cluster to use node pools, the user has to do the following two steps:
+To convert an existing Kafka cluster to use node pools, the user has to do the following:

 1. Create a new `KafkaNodePool` named `kafka` with the `.spec.replicas` and `.spec.storage` matching the configuration from their `Kafka` custom resource.
 2. Add an annotation `strimzi.io/node-pools: enabled` to the `Kafka` custom resource